 It’s true.
 After all the financial advice I give out on this site, I keep a decent amount of cash “under my mattress” (actually, it’s in another secure place in my home, but it’s effectively the same thing).
 At first, this seems to fly right in the face of everything I preach on this site.
-Why isn’t this money at least earning 4.5% in an ING Direct savings account, if not earning a lot more in a mutual fund or something else?
+Why isn’t this money at least earning 4.5% in a Capital One 360 savings account, if not earning a lot more in a mutual fund or something else?
 No, because this is a different kind of investment.

 I keep a small pile of twenties in my home as my ultimate emergency fund.
 I keep this money on hand for the sole purpose of being available if I have no access to funds in any other way – in the event of an absence of electricity or some other essentials, a cash economy will dominate and I do not wish to risk being in that situation with no leverage to make sure my family has food, water, and protection.

 Even though it’s not earning anything, I view this money as an investment.
 It’s an investment against the unexpected – situations where everything else has failed and I have no other options to turn to.
 Knowing that it is there provides a certain level of security that money sitting in a bank account somewhere can’t quite provide.

 Is this necessary?
 Let’s step back to Labor Day 2005, when Hurricane Katrina basically wiped a major city off of the map in the United States.
 Let’s step back to the summer of 2003, when much of the northeastern United States blacked out, many areas for weeks.
 What about the San Francisco earthquake of 1906 – I do live near the New Madrid fault line, after all.
 I’m only mentioning domestic disasters so far – what about the tsunami of 2004?
 The dozens of devastating earthquakes in recent years?